The idea of a biometric gun safe is alluring. You press your finger against it, and viola, you’ve gained access to your gun in an efficient manner.

 First, let’s start with dirty hands.
 Dirty hands can keep you locked out of your safe.
 If some of your prints peaks and valleys are smudged with dirt, a different set of numbers could be produced–barring you out of your safe.
 A dirty scanner could do the same.
 Placing a finger down on a dirty surface could cause misreads and you stuck on the outside.
 Keep your fingerprint scanner clean with some appropriate cleaning solutions and cotton swabs to minimize fingerprint fails.

 Another reason your safe could fail is if you have in anyway changed your fingerprints.
 If you’ve burned, cut, or otherwise mangled your fingers and their prints… you may not have access into your vault.
 Even taking too long in the shower or pool could affect the operation of the scanner.
-Pruny fingers can provide different ridges, thus different numbers strings and denied access.
+Pruney fingers can provide different ridges, thus different numbers strings and denied access.

-What Should a Buyer Think About When purchasing
+What Should a Buyer Think about When Purchasing?

 When purchasing a biometric gun safe, there are a number of criteria you need to consider in order to make the right decision.